1inch Tops 1-Day Trading Volume of $346.72 Million (1INCH)

-1inch (CURRENCY:1INCH) traded down 5% against the U.S. dollar during the 1-day period ending at 14:00 PM E.T. on September 27th.
-One 1inch coin can now be bought for approximately $2.60 or 0.00006035 BTC on popular cryptocurrency exchanges.
-1inch has a total market capitalization of $469.36 million and approximately $346.72 million worth of 1inch was traded on exchanges in the last 24 hours.
+1inch (CURRENCY:1INCH) traded down 5% against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on September 27th.
+One 1inch coin can currently be bought for $2.60 or 0.00006035 BTC on popular exchanges.
+1inch has a total market cap of $469.36 million and approximately $346.72 million worth of 1inch was traded on exchanges in the last 24 hours.
 During the last week, 1inch has traded 3.7% lower against the U.S. dollar.

 Here is how other cryptocurrencies have performed during the last 24 hours: